 Regardless of how you actually configure yourselves when you get on board, when you book, put an adult in each room to maximize any kids-sail-free deals or discounted kids rates.
 These usually require a paying adult in the same room.

 Sometimes you can save money by letting the cruise companies assign your rooms when it gets close to the sail date instead of you choosing them in advance.

 The rooms will be in whatever class you book so you can’t get stuck with anything terrible.
-And once in a while you can even land a free upgrade.
+And once in a while you can even land a free upgrade if all the rooms in the less expensic class book up.
 Just make sure that they can honor any requirements you have for adjoining or adjacent rooms if you choose this option.